 In 1901, six year-old Wakefield-born Charles Edgar Binns was living with his parents, Charles Henry and Lily Binns at Bishopsgate in Wakefield, where his father worked as a labourer in a bottling store.
 In 1912 he was living with his parents at Dearden Street, Ossett where he was working as an apprentice plumber for J. A. Fawcett in 1912 with two years of his apprenticeship still to be completed.

 Charles married 23 year-old Edith Lydia Ibbotson on the 31st July 1915 at the Weslyean Methodist Chapel in Wesley Street, Ossett.
-Edith Ibbotson lived at 22, Wesley Street and worked as a rag sorter.
+Before he was called up for service in 1916 Charles Binns worked for J.A.
+Fawcett, plumber, The Green, Ossett.
+His wife Edith Ibbotson had lived at 22, Wesley Street and worked as a rag sorter.
 The couple lived near to Edith's parents at 26, Wesley St., Ossett, but there were no children.
 After Charles Binns lost his life in WW1, his widow Edith went on to marry 27-year-old Dewsbury widower Ernest Scargill at the Wesleyan Methodist Chapel in Ossett on the 23rd October 1920.
 The couple went on to have two children.

-The "Ossett Observer" 1 had this report of the death of Sapper Binns:
+The "Ossett Observer" 1 had this report of the death of Sapper Charles Binns:

 "The death took place at a military hospital in Leeds, on Sunday, following wounds received in action in March 1918 of Sapper Charles Edgar Binns (24), Royal Engineers, a married man, whose widow resides at 26, Wesley Street, Ossett.
 From his admittance into hospital his recovery was regarded as hopeless.
 Deceased was one of four brothers, sons of Mr. C.H.
 Binns of Dearden Street, Ossett, who have served in the war, and he is the second to lose his life, his brother William, a Lance-Corporal in the K.O.Y.L.I. being killed in July last year.
 As a member of the local Territorials, deceased was mobilised at the outbreak of the war, but was rejected.
 He was called up and rejected a second time, twelve months later, but in June 1916, he was accepted for service.
 It was in the fighting around Cambrai that he received his fatal wounds.
 He was well-known locally as a member of the Temperance Hall choir, and several of his vocalist friends, and others, attended the funeral, which took place at the South Ossett Wesleyan Burial Ground on Wednesday afternoon.
 His brother Harold is serving in France, with the Royal Air Force, but his brother Arthur Henry, after service on the western front, has been discharged from the army."

-Sapper Charles Edgar Binns was unfortunate enough to die eight days before the signing of the Armistice on November 3rd 1918 aged 24 years, most likely in hospital at Leeds.
+Sapper Charles Edgar Binns was unfortunate enough to die eight days before the signing of the Armistice on November 3rd 1918 aged 24 years, in East Leeds Military Hospital.
 He is buried at St. John's Methodist Graveyard 2 in South Parade, Ossett.

 1. "Ossett Observer" 9th November 1918